Critical Discourse Analysis and Information and Communication Technology in Education

 Gee’s notion of D(d)iscourse has been drawn on to better understand the way in which groups of students construct science knowledge in an engineering context.
 Kittleson and Southerland (2004) did not find much evidence of competing discourses and attributed this to the unusual homogeneity of the students’ group, but they did note that the disciplinary discourse of engineering was an important element in structuring the groups’ interactions.
 In order to understand their work on a project, students had to be aware of the ways in which they actualized their understanding of being engineers and doing engineering.

-The contradictions between different types of discourses were also explored in an Australian education context where primary school girls’ struggles with discourses of ethnicity in a Studies of Asia curriculum project (Hamston, 2006).
+The contradictions between different types of discourses were also explored in an Australian education context where primary school girls struggled with discourses of ethnicity in a Studies of Asia curriculum project (Hamston, 2006).
 Here Fairclough’s earlier textually oriented discourse analysis (TODA) was complemented by Bakhtin’s theory of dialogue.
-This enabled a micro-linguistic description of the data, which was foundational to the students’ struggle with discourses and their framing of it within the curriculum and an exploration of the shift towards the individual nature of the struggle occurring at a micro level within the classroom.
+This enabled a micro-linguistic description of the data, which was foundational to the students’ struggle with discourses and their framing of it within the curriculum and an exploration of the shift toward the individual nature of the struggle occurring at a micro level within the classroom.
 The flexibility of CDA to work alongside other approaches enabled foregrounding of both the larger social discourses at play as well as the individual internalized discourses.

 Discourses and Information and Communication Technologies